Maxwells-Angel/Maxwells-Angel.github.io/_posts/2024-09-01-SAE-Unlearning1.md

 My thinking is that we can isolate the change we’re making to the model’s internal representation by comparing the the reconstructed activations to the reconstructed with ablation activations.
-The difference should be zero everywhere except where the ablation has been applied.
+The differenc between the two should be zero everywhere except where the ablation has been applied.
 You can then apply that difference tensor to the original activations to get a much more specific adjustment.

 ## Different Robustness Tests